Epidemic Of Health Care Waste: From $1,877 Ear Piercing To ICU Overuse

 Patients aren't true health care consumers because they typically can't shop by price and they often don't have control over the care they receive, Saini said.
 The medical evidence may support multiple paths for providing care, but patients are unable to tell what is or is not discretionary, he said.
 Time pressure adds urgency, which makes it difficult to discuss or research various options.

-"It's sort of this perfect storm where no one is really evil but the net effect is predatory," Saini said.
+"It's sort of this perfect storm where no one is really evil, but the net effect is predatory," Saini said.

 Once the service or treatment is provided, the bill is on its way, with little forgiveness.